 I publish blog posts about design, art, and other things loosely related to creativity.
 It’s one way to help me learn about different design approaches, new tools, clever ideas — that type of thing.
 All useful when working with clients.

-According to Google Analytics, my blog pages are viewed millions of times every year.
+According to Google Analytics, my blog pages are viewed millions of times each year.
 Without those visits, many of which from people I now consider “friends I’ve yet to meet in person,” I wouldn’t be where I am today.

-My first blog was launched in 2006 as a way to talk about my work and to keep a note of interesting things.
+My first blog was launched in 2006 as a way to talk about my work and to keep a note of interesting projects.
 Then people started leaving comments and offering design feedback, motivating me as I worked in my studio of one.
 Other sites started linking to the posts, boosting my search rankings and making it easier for potential clients to find me — invaluable as I carved out a tiny corner of the web and earned a living in the design profession.